 - Red Baron: Edgeworth refers to him as the "God of Prosecution".

 - Refuge in Audacity:

-- His courtroom behavior is a mix of this and sheer intimidation, ordering the judge around and then declaring opposing counsel in contempt of court.
+- His courtroom behavior is a mix of this and sheer intimidation, ordering the Judge around and then repeatedly declaring opposing counsel in contempt of court if they even think of objecting to his prosecution.
 He also has a perfect record despite a well-known reputation for coaching witnesses and withholding evidence.
 The man would be disbarred and possibly thrown in jail in any sane legal system.

 - He also tasers Phoenix and Maya in the middle of a police station to make off with and destroy evidence.
 He actually gets away this because there's no proof he did it and it's so insane-sounding that no cop would ever believe that he did it.

 - Revenge by Proxy: His treatment of Edgeworth, which, to make matters worse, was after he had killed the target of his revenge himself.

 - Say My Name: Screams Edgeworth's name during his Villainous Breakdown.